thrasher-corp/gocryptotrader/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

-# How Has This Been Tested?
+## How has this been tested

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+Please also list any relevant details for your test configuration and also consider improving test coverage whilst working on a certain feature or package.

-## Please also consider improving test coverage whilst working on a certain package
+- [ ] go test ./... -race

-- [ ] Test A
+- [ ] golangci-lint run
-- [ ] Test B
+- [ ] Test X

-# Checklist:
+## Checklist

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation and regenerated documentation via the documentation tool
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally and on Travis with my changes